The Landscape Architecture Professional Degree.

 4. Individual studio spaces in the second through fifth years.

-5. And a well-equipped wood shop.
+5. A well-equipped wood shop.